Our Monitor Motion Tests

 Score distribution

-Although the recommended overdrive setting in each refresh rate box is good for playing games at a fixed refresh rate, it's good to know which overdrive setting performs the best should you play games with VRR enabled and the frame rates constantly fluctuate.
+While the CAD results at each tested refresh rate are useful for playing games at fixed refresh rates, it's good to know which overdrive setting performs the best when you play games with VRR enabled and frame rates constantly fluctuate.
 This is where our test for VRR Motion Performance comes in handy because it identifies which overdrive setting performs the best across the entire refresh rate range.

 We plot the average CAD of each overdrive setting over a refresh rate range from 60Hz up until its max refresh rate.
 With this, you can see which overdrive settings have the lowest CAD and are the most consistent over the refresh rate range.
-With the plot on the right, the recommended setting is 'Medium' because CAD is consistently close to 100 across the refresh rate range.
+With the plot below, the recommended setting is 'Medium' because CAD is consistently close to 100 across the refresh rate range.

 As this test focuses on the recommended overdrive setting with VRR enabled, it's important to remember that not all monitors have overdrive settings that you can change with VRR enabled.
 In that case, we only plot the graph for CAD with VRR enabled.